Patrick Gwynne: The Homewood (1938–39)

 Building The Homewood when he was just 24, Gwynne acknowledged his sources as Le Corbusier's Villa Savoye and Ludwig Mies van der Rohe's Tugendhat House.
-Despite his enthusiasm for flat surfaces, man-made materials and rigorous lack of ornament, Gwynne produced a remarkably mature design at a young age, designing all the built-in furniture, light fittings and innovations such as ensuites and window mechanisms.
+Despite his enthusiasm for flat surfaces, man-made materials and rigorous lack of ornament, Gwynne produced a remarkably mature design at a young age, designing all the built-in furniture, light fittings and innovations such as en-suites and window mechanisms.

-The main accommodation is raised on pilotis to accommodate parking for the family's many cars.
+The main accommodation is raised on piloti to accommodate parking for the family's many cars.
 There is one large living room with a dining area screened at one end.
-The five bedrooms are in a separate wing and the servants' quarters had room for four servants.
+The five bedrooms are in a separate wing, and the servants' quarters accommodate four servants.

 His parents had "one good year" in the house, but died early in the Second World War, while Gwynne was serving in the Royal Air Force constructing airfields.
 War broke out just after the family home was finished.
-Commander Gwynne resumed his naval duties, Patrick joined the RAF and his sister, Babs, went to the Wrens.
-Patrick's mother Ruby let the house, but died along with her husband in 1942.
+Commander Gwynne resumed his naval duties, Patrick joined the RAF, and his sister, Babs, went to the Wrens.
+Patrick's mother, Ruby, let the house, but died along with her husband in 1942.
 After the war, Patrick returned along with his sister, who soon married and left.
 His long-term companion, pianist Harry Rand, had an adjoining bedroom, identical to Gwynne's, with a single bed and washbasin concealed behind sliding panels.
 He carried on a highly successful architectural business from the house that he was to live in for about 60 years.

-In 1946 he restored the house for himself, remodelling the kitchen to the servantless times (though he continued to be looked after by housekeeper friends).
+In 1946, he restored the house for himself, remodeling the kitchen to the servant-less times (though he continued to be looked after by housekeeper friends).
 His parents' bedroom was added to his office space.
 Murals by Peter Thompson and Stephan Knapp, and furniture to Gwynne's own design, were added over the years.
 He continually modified the house over time so that it represents design from the 1930s and 1950s to the 1970s.

-The building was his personal masterwork, his home, his office and living portfolio.
-It's the only other substantial prewar modernist house with continuity of occupation and contents.
+The building served as Gwynne's primary residence, his office, and a showcase of his work.
+It is one of the few modernist houses that features both continuous occupancy and its original contents.

-House in Blackheath Park designed by Gwynne, one of two designs he executed for Leslie Bilsby, a pioneer builder of modernist housing schemes.
+House in Blackheath Park, designed by Gwynne, one of two designs he executed for Leslie Bilsby, a pioneer builder of modernist housing schemes.